Copositive criteria for a two-component dark matter model: Discussion

 \section{Discussion}

 In this part, we estimate the parameter space from the view of copositive criteria and dark matter phenomenology related to relic density and direct detection constraints.
+Provided that direct detection constraint is more stringent on the low mass region, we focus on the TeV scale dark matter mass in this work, where indirect detection constraints make little difference on the parameter space.
 As we mentioned above, there are eight cases related to copositive criteria that depend on the sign of the parameters, and each case corresponds to a viable parameter space that should be limited by the relic density constraint and direct detection constraint.
-On the other hand, regardless of the symmetric matrix $\mathcal{S}$ with the permutation $\lambda_{ij}=\lambda_{ji}$, we can still have different results when the indexes $i,j,k,l$ takes different permutations even just for one case.
+On the other hand, regardless of the symmetric matrix $\mathcal{S}$ with the permutation $\lambda_{ij}=\lambda_{ji}$, we can still have different results when the indexes $i,j,k,l$ take different permutations even just for one case.
 Hence, discussion about the parameter space will be complex for different permutations of the indexes and one should consider all the possible cases to obtain the viable parameter space.